Table of Contents

 • Connection Pool Size - We recommend reviewing the connection pool size settings on your production servers.
 For details, see Troubleshooting.

-View the full LabKey Server 18.2 release notes.
+View the LabKey Server 18.2 release notes.

 Version 18.1, released March 2018